 - Use social media regularly.
 Consistent activity on social media is crucial for two reason reasons.
 First, social sites rank on Google – the more active you are on social sites, the more social capital you build on Google.
 Second, social is now a big component to search, primarily as others share your content.
 Be sure to include social share buttons on your blog and encourage sharing from your community.

-– Be consistent.
+- Be consistent.
 This is the most difficult step for many, yet the most important.
 Make a plan to keep your social media active just as you would make a plan to pay your bills.
 Specifically, I recommend blogging at least every 14 days and daily use of your core social media channels.
 You could go to Freelance SEO consultant Andy Drinkwater for advice.

 - Remember keywords.
 Write content that’s keyword-rich (but be sure not to ‘keyword-stuff’) and pay attention to headlines.
 One tidbit I’ve learned in the past few weeks is to incorporate the most prominent keywords in the first five words of your blog headline.

-– Write content for the audience.
+- Write content for the audience.
 While keywords are important, it’s equally – if not more – important to write value-added content that will enrich the lives of your audience.
 This will help in attracting new followers, maintaining the loyalty of your current community, and increasing shares via social media.
 To get better reach, see the homepage.

 - Share your content.
 Submit content to syndication sites and write guest blog for others.
 This will help drive traffic to your site from external sites, which is a big piece of the search puzzle.

 - Be patient and keep it at.
 It’s not easy to continue with something that doesn’t have an immediate pay off, but the payoff is sweeter at the end.
 Social media – and search – are like exercise – you have to continue to work it consistently in order to see the results.